seanredmond/heniautos/guide/calendar-equations.md

 # Calendar Equations

 This guide has included many caveats about the accuracy of `heniautos` and noted two documented intercalary years that `heniautos` gets wrong.
 On the other hand, what might `heniautos` get right, and how could we know?
-One way is to look for demonstrably intercalary or ordinary years that `heniautos` calculates correctly.
-This will involve looking into "calendar equations."
-There is one set of inscriptions with calendar equations using what is called "triple dating" that provide a particularly good experiment.

-The world of calendar equations is complex, though, and will require some introduction.
+Welcome to the fascinating world of "calendar equations."
+These bits of evidence from the historical record allow us to test different theories of how the Athenians really used their calendar, and some cases, give confidence to reconstructions.

 ## What are Calendar Equations?

 The term calendar equation refers to any evidence that relates one calendar to another.
 In Greek Epigraphy it commonly refers to inscriptions that relate the Athenian festival calendar and conciliar calendar.

-The [previous section](conciliar-calendar.md#the-start-of-4332) looked at an inscription that implied the calendar equations **Hek 18 = I 13** and **Met 12 = I 37**, but there are many inscriptions with _explicit_ calendar equations.
+[A previous section](conciliar-calendar.md#the-start-of-4332) looked at an inscription that implied the calendar equations **Hek 18 = I 13** and **Met 12 = I 37**, but there are many inscriptions with _explicit_ calendar equations.
 In the latter part of the fourth century BCE, Athenians started "double dating" their decrees with a prytany date and a festival (the first surviving instance is from 346/5, [IG XII,6 1,261](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20XII%206,%201,%20261) from the Athenian colony on Samos).
-Often these inscriptions are fragmentary and require knowledge of the calendar to restore, which is why so much of the initial investigations of the Athenian calendar in the 20th century were done by epigraphers.
-There is also the risk of circular reasoning since assumptions about the calendar go into the restoration of the inscriptions which then, if you are not careful, might be used to "prove" what they assume.
+Often these inscriptions are fragmentary and require knowledge of the calendar to restore, which is why so much of the initial investigations of the Athenian calendar in the 20th century were done by epigraphers, Like Benjamin D. Meritt and W. Kendrick Pritchett.
+There is also the risk of circular reasoning since assumptions about the calendar go into the restoration of the inscriptions which then, if you are not careful, might be used to "prove" what they assume (see Pritchett [1970] for Pritchett's criticisms of Meritt on this point)

-There are, however, perfectly presevered examples To begin with such as  [IG II³ 1,338](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20338) (=IG II² 338).
-This has a completely standard prescript with no restorations:
+There are, however, perfectly presevered examples, that we can begin with, such as  [IG II³ 1,338](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20338) (=IG II² 338).
+This has a completely standard prescript with no restorations needed:

     ἐπὶ Νικοκράτους ἄρχοντος, ἐπὶ τῆς Αἰγηίδος
     πρώτης πρυτανείας, ἧι Ἀρχέλας Χαιρίου Παλ–